DLR-RM/RAFCON/doc/faq.rst

 Why is RAFCON not event-based?
 """""""""""""""""""""""""""""""""""""""""""""""""""

-Short answer: RAFCON was created to enable the development of goal-driven behavior opposed to reactive behavior (for which many frameworks rely on events).
+**tl; dr**: RAFCON was created to enable the development of goal-driven behavior, in contrast to reactive behavior (for which many frameworks rely on events).
 However, RAFCON can be used to implement reactive behaviors as well.
-Quite nicely actually, using observers!
+Quite elegantly, using observers!

 Long Answer:
-RAFCON state machine's are no state machines in the classical sense.
+RAFCON state machines are no state machines in the classical sense.
-A state in RAFCON is not a state as in a FSM (i.e. a system state), but in which a certain action is executed.
+A state in RAFCON is not a state like in a FSM (i.e., a system state), but in which a certain action is executed.
-Thus, its rather related to flowcharts.
+Thus, a state is rather related to flowchart block.
 The HPFD formalization underlying RAFCON is defined in (see https://elib.dlr.de/112067/).
-Related to robotics, a RAFCON state is a state in the robot's behavior (i.e. currently performing pick-up action) and not a robot's system state (battery at 20V, position at [x, y]).
+Related to robotics, a RAFCON state is a state in the robot's behavior (e.g., performing pick-up action) and not a robot's system state (battery at 20V, position at [x, y]).

-We employed RAFCON for many goal-driven scenarios (see https://dlr-rm.github.io/RAFCON/projects).
+We have employed RAFCON for many goal-driven scenarios (see https://dlr-rm.github.io/RAFCON/projects).
 In goal-driven scenarios (in contrast to reactive ones) all changes of the environment are an effect of the robot's own actions.
 There are only a few "external events" the robot has to react to (low voltage, bad signal etc.).

-As stated out, RAFCON can be used to build reactive systems as well.
+As stated before, RAFCON can be used to build reactive systems as well.
 Classical state machines or state-charts are just another way to do so and they rely on events.
 Behavior trees are also a very powerful concept
 (which can also be programmed using RAFCON) and they do not rely on events.
 For RAFCON, we don't rely on events as well.